pgenie-io/demo/README.md

 - Run `pgn`

 This will result in creation of the `artifacts` directory.
 It will contain the generated client packages for Java and Haskell.

+Go ahead and play with this project.
+Try changing the names of columns and their types, introduce some syntactic mistakes and run `pgn` to see the effects.